UnMecaNiko/chatbotMakersTech/README.md

 # Makers Tech Inventory Assistant

-**Version 1** – Built with Dify and Gemini 2.5 Flash
+**Version 2** – Built with **Dify** and **Gemini 2.5 Flash**

+---

 ## 🚀 Overview
-The **Makers Tech Inventory Assistant** is a conversational AI designed to help users explore and analyze the company’s technology inventory.
+The **Makers Tech Inventory Assistant** is a conversational AI that helps customers explore and analyze the company’s technology inventory in real time.
-It provides clear, natural answers to queries about stock, prices, brands, and categories, while also suggesting next steps for further exploration.
+It not only answers questions about stock, prices, brands, and categories, but also provides **personalized recommendations** and **proactive suggestions** that make product discovery intuitive and engaging.

+For Makers Tech, the assistant represents a powerful tool to **improve customer experience, increase product visibility, and drive sales efficiency**.

+---

 ## ⚙️ Architecture
 - **Model**: Gemini 2.5 Flash (Chat)
 - **Strategy**: FunctionCalling
 - **Active Tools**:
-  - `SQL Execute`: Direct queries to the inventory database
+  - `SQL Execute`: Runs direct queries on the inventory database
-  - `Get Table Schema`: Schema and data type validation
+  - `Get Table Schema`: Validates schema and data types
-  - `WolframAlpha`: All mathematical operations (averages, sums, ratios, variance, etc.)
+  - `WolframAlpha`: Handles all mathematical operations (averages, sums, ratios, variance, etc.)

+---

 ## 📦 Database Schema
-The `inventory` table contains the following fields:
+The `inventory` table includes:

-- `id` (INT)
+- `id` (INT) – Unique identifier
-- `name` (TEXT)
+- `name` (TEXT) – Product name
-- `brand` (TEXT) – valid values: Apple, Dell, HP, Lenovo, Asus, Acer, Samsung, LG, Sony, Logitech, Razer, Corsair, HyperX, Kingston, Seagate, Western Digital, NVIDIA, AMD, Intel, TP-Link, Netgear, Canon, Epson, Xiaomi, Huawei, MSI, Gigabyte
+- `brand` (TEXT) – Supported values include Apple, Dell, HP, Lenovo, Asus, Acer, Samsung, LG, Sony, Logitech, Razer, Corsair, HyperX, Kingston, Seagate, Western Digital, NVIDIA, AMD, Intel, TP-Link, Netgear, Canon, Epson, Xiaomi, Huawei, MSI, Gigabyte
-- `category` (TEXT) – valid values: Laptop, Desktop, Monitor, Keyboard, Mouse, Headphones, Smartphone, Tablet, Smartwatch, Printer, Router, SSD, HDD, GPU, CPU, Motherboard, Power Supply, Case, Webcam, Microphone, Speakers, Docking Station, Charger, Cable, Chair, Gaming Console, VR Headset
+- `category` (TEXT) – Examples: Laptop, Desktop, Monitor, Mouse, GPU, CPU, Smartphone, VR Headset, Printer, Router, Tablet, etc.
-- `price` (FLOAT, USD)
+- `price` (FLOAT, USD) – Product price
-- `stock` (INT)
+- `stock` (INT) – Quantity available
-- `features` (TEXT)
+- `features` (TEXT) – Additional specifications

+---

+## ✨ Key Features (Version 2)
+- **Personalized Recommendations**
+  - Matches user’s preferred **brand**, **category**, and **budget**.
+  - Provides up to 5 items per list (top within budget, by brand, by category).
+  - Deduplicated and ranked for quality results.

+- **Proactive Guidance**
+  - Suggests follow-up queries such as:
+    - *“Would you like to see the cheapest option?”*
+    - *“Do you want to explore products from another brand?”*
+    - *“Shall I show you which items are running low in stock?”*

+- **Smart Fallbacks**
+  - If no product matches perfectly, the assistant proposes alternatives (e.g., slightly above budget or similar category).

+- **Mathematical Analysis**
+  - Uses WolframAlpha for operations like averages, totals, and price comparisons.
+  - Example: *“The average cost of all mouse products is $145.01.”*

+---

 ## 💡 Example Queries
-- *How many laptops are in stock?*
-- *What is the most expensive desktop?*
+- *Based on my preferences, what is the most expensive product that i can buy?.*
+- *Show me all Dell items currently in stock.*
-- *What is the average cost of mouse items?*
+- *What is the average cost of mouse products?*
-- *What is the total stock of Huawei products?*
-- *If I sell all cables, how much revenue will I get?*

-## ✨ Key Features
-- Natural language answers that are clear and concise
-- Mandatory use of WolframAlpha for all math operations
-- Follow-up suggestions after every answer (e.g., *“Would you like me to also show you the cheapest option?”*)

-## 🔮 Roadmap
-- **Version 2 (future release):**
-  - User personalization
-  - Advanced filtering (e.g., laptops over $1,000 with stock > 10)
-  - Recommendation system based on user preferences
+- *How many laptops are available from HP?*
+- *Which products are running low in stock?*